trueos/trueos-docs/trueos-handbook/using.rst

 CUPS provides an easy-to-use utility for adding and managing printers.
 Whether or not it automatically detects a printer depends upon how well the printer is supported by an open source print driver.
-This section will walk you through a sample configuration for a HP DeskJet 36xx series printer.
+This section walks you through a sample configuration for a HP DeskJet 36xx series printer.
 Your specific printer may "just work", which simplifies this process immensely.
-If your printer configuration does not work, read this section more closely for hints to locate the correct driver for your printer.
+If your printer configuration does not work, read this section more closely for ideas on locating correct drivers for your printer.

 .. index:: researching your printer
 .. _Researching Your Printer: